 Figure 2: Regional zinc in soil image showing the location of the key zinc prospects found to date.

-The soil data is reviewed and QA/QC checked by Nigel Brand our geochemical consultant.
-The data is also plotted against known mineral and rock associations Figures 3, 4 and 5 to determine whether the anomalies detected have potential economic significance.
+The data is plotted against known mineral and rock associations (Figures 3, 4 and 5) to determine whether the anomalies detected have potential economic significance.